Adam Vinatieri

-Adam Matthew Vinatieri (born December 28, 1972) is an American former professional football player who was a kicker in the National Football League (NFL) for 24 seasons with the New England Patriots and Indianapolis Colts.
-Considered one of the greatest kickers of all time, he is the NFL's all-time leading scorer at 2,673 points.
-He also holds the NFL records for field goals made (599), postseason points (238), and overtime field goals made (12).
+Adam Matthew Vinatieri (born December 28, 1972) is an American former professional football placekicker who played in the National Football League (NFL) for 24 seasons with the New England Patriots and Indianapolis Colts.
+Vinatieri attended South Dakota State University (SDSU) from 1991 to 1994.
+Vinatieri is the NFL's all-time leading scorer at 2,673 points, in addition to holding the NFL records for field goals made (599), postseason points (238), and overtime field goals made (12).
+He is considered one of the greatest placekickers of all time.

-Vinatieri joined the New England Patriots as an undrafted free agent in 1996, where he played for 10 seasons, and was a member of the Colts for 14 seasons.
-A four-time Super Bowl winner—three with the Patriots and one with the Colts—he has the most Super Bowl wins for a kicker.
+Vinatieri joined the Patriots as an undrafted free agent in 1996, where he played for 10 seasons, and was a member of the Colts for 14 seasons.
+A four-time Super Bowl winner – three with the Patriots and one with the Colts – Vinatieri has the most Super Bowl wins for a kicker.
 He is also the only player to score 1,000 points for two different franchises.
 Retiring in 2021 after a year in free agency, Vinatieri was the last active player whose career began in the 1990s.

 Celebrated for his kicking accuracy and success under pressure, Vinatieri completed several of the most crucial field goals in NFL history.
 During the 2001–02 NFL playoffs, he converted the game-tying and winning kicks of New England's AFC Divisional Playoff game in blizzard conditions and the game-winning kick in the final seconds of Super Bowl XXXVI, earning the Patriots their first championship.
-He would again convert a final-second kick to win Super Bowl XXXVIII, establishing himself as a key contributor of the Patriots' dynasty.
+Vinatieri would again convert a final-second kick to win Super Bowl XXXVIII, establishing himself as a key contributor of the Patriots' dynasty.
 In 2019, Vinatieri was named to the National Football League 100th Anniversary All-Time Team.

-Early years
+Early life

-Vinatieri was born in Yankton, South Dakota on December 28, 1972, the second of Judy M. (Goeken) and Paul Vinatieri's four children.
-His great-great-grandfather was Italian, and his other ancestry includes German and English.
+Vinatieri was born in Yankton, South Dakota, on December 28, 1972, the second child of four children to Paul Vinatieri and Judy M. (Goeken).
+His father is of Italian descent and his other ancestry includes German and English.
 His younger brother Beau was a kicker at Black Hills State University before graduating in 2003.

 When Vinatieri was five years old, his family moved to Rapid City, South Dakota.
 As a child, he struggled to read and enrolled in classes for children with learning disabilities.
 Vinatieri attended Central High School in Rapid City and was a letterman in football, wrestling, basketball, soccer, and track.
 In football, he earned first-team All-State honors as a senior.
 He graduated from Central High School in 1991.
 Before starting as a kicker, Vinatieri was a quarterback and middle linebacker.
 When asked in 2005, several years into his NFL career, why he no longer played one of those positions once he reached college, he replied, "I'm 6 feet tall and 200 pounds, and unfortunately the linebackers aren't that small, and neither are the quarterbacks."